 Updated: Apr 1, 2026

-ADP's recruiting module costs $3.00 per employee per month as an add-on to Workforce Now, plus a one-time $2,000 setup fee, according to ADP Marketplace (2026).
-That figure only applies to midsize companies running 50-999 employees on Workforce Now.
+ADP recruiting pricing varies by product tier.
+At the midsize tier, the Workforce Now recruiting module costs $3.00 per employee per month as an add-on, plus a one-time $2,000 setup fee, according to ADP Marketplace (2026).
+That rate applies to companies running 50-999 employees on Workforce Now.
 Small businesses using ADP RUN get limited recruiting features bundled into higher-tier payroll plans, while enterprises on ADP Lyric HCM receive custom quotes with no published rates.

-The base Workforce Now subscription runs $18-$30 per employee per month before you add recruiting, according to OutSail (2025).
+Workforce Now base subscriptions run $18-$30 per employee per month before you add recruiting, according to OutSail (2025).
 Stack on the recruiting module, implementation fees, and annual escalation clauses, and total costs climb fast.
-This guide breaks down exactly what ADP charges for recruiting at each product tier, what's included versus what costs extra, and how ADP compares to standalone recruiting tools on both features and price.
+This guide covers what ADP charges at each product tier, what’s included versus what costs extra, and how ADP compares to standalone recruiting tools on both features and price.

 How Much Does ADP Workforce Now Recruiting Cost?

-ADP Workforce Now is ADP's midsize HRIS platform, built for companies with 50-999 employees.
+Workforce Now is ADP’s midsize HRIS platform, built for companies with 50-999 employees.
 According to PeopleOpsClub (2025), Workforce Now comes in three base tiers.
-The recruiting module sits on top as a paid add-on.
+On top of that, the recruiting module sits as a paid add-on.

-Here's what each tier includes and what you'll pay when recruiting is added:
+Each tier includes the following, with costs when recruiting is added:

 Sources: OutSail (2025), PeopleOpsClub (2025).
-ADP doesn't publish base tier rates publicly - these are estimates from HR procurement advisors.
+Base tier rates aren’t published publicly - these are estimates from HR procurement advisors.

 For a 200-employee company on the Plus tier, the math works out to roughly $5,520 per month ($23 base + $3 recruiting = $26 PEPM x 200 employees).
 That’s $66,240 per year before implementation and any additional talent modules.

 One detail most pricing guides miss: PeopleOpsClub (2025) reports that stacking add-ons on the Plus tier can push total costs to $35-$40 PEPM when you combine recruiting with talent management and performance modules.
-ADP's modular pricing looks affordable when you evaluate each add-on individually, but the bill compounds quickly.
+Modular pricing looks affordable when you evaluate each add-on individually, but the bill compounds quickly.

 What Does ADP’s $2,000 Setup Fee Cover?

-The $2,000 one-time fee for the recruiting add-on covers initial configuration of the module, per ADP Marketplace.
-That's separate from Workforce Now's broader implementation costs, which run 10-20% of annual software spend according to OutSail (2025) - typically $2,000-$10,000 depending on company size and complexity.
+That $2,000 one-time fee covers initial configuration of the recruiting module, per ADP Marketplace.
+It’s separate from Workforce Now’s broader implementation costs, which run 10-20% of annual software spend according to OutSail (2025) - typically $2,000-$10,000 depending on company size and complexity.

 If you’re a new Workforce Now customer adding recruiting at launch, expect both the platform implementation fee and the $2,000 recruiting setup fee.
 Existing Workforce Now customers adding the recruiting module later pay only the $2,000.
 Configuration includes: